A BRIEF HISTORY OF DUMFRIES, SCOTLAND

 By Tim Lambert

-William the Lion made Dumfries a Royal Burgh in 1186.
+The Scottish king William the Lion made Dumfries a Royal Burgh in 1186.
 In the late 12th century a castle was built at Dumfries but it was demolished in the early 14th century.
 In 1395 Robert III gave Dumfries a charter.
 (In the Middle Ages a charter was a document granting or confirming a towns rights).
 By then Dumfries was a flourishing market town.
 It was also an inland port.
-Wool and woollen cloth were exported from Dumfries and luxuries like wine were imported from France and Spain.
+Wool and woolen cloth were exported from Dumfries and luxuries like wine were imported from France and Spain.
 Spices were also imported.

 In Medieval Dumfries there were the same craftsmen you would find in any town such as fleshers, skinners, glovers, shoemakers and bakers.